sujoe77/backend/service_prime/README.md

 Here described implementation, design consideration, and what we can improve in the future, but due to the limit of time and resources, we did not do.

+# 0. New Changes

+In order to support streaming, we did the changes below since Dec.
+10

+1. split 1 project into 2:
+    * rest/  the rest proxy service
+    * gRPC/  the gRPC service, reimplemented with Akka-grpc and Akka-stream, scala, and sbt

+2. Update this README.md file:
+    * describe the streaming solution in **[2.6 Streaming solution](##2.6 Streaming solution)**
+    * update other part according to the change

 # 1. Implementation

 ## 1.0 Project Structure